Underground Damage Prevention.

 As used in this Article:

-(1) "Association" means an association, sponsored by utility owners, that will provide for receipt of notification of excavation operations in a defined geographical area, and that will maintain the records of the notifications.
+(1) "Association" means an association, sponsored by utility owners, that provides for receipt of notification of excavation operations and surveyor operations in a defined geographical area, and that maintains the records of the notifications.

 (2) "Damage" includes the substantial weakening of structural or lateral support of an underground utility, penetration or destruction of protective coating, housing, or other protective device of an underground utility, and the partial or complete severance of an underground utility.